 \section{Abstract}

-We introduce iterated sequences for Grassmannians, a new class of Fang-Fourier-Littelmanns' birational sequences and explain how they give rise to points in $\trop(\Gr(k,\mathbb C^n))$, Speyer-Sturmfels' tropical Grassmannian.
+We introduce iterated sequences for Grassmannians, a new class of Fang-Fourier-Littelmann's birational sequences and explain how they give rise to points in the tropical Grassmannian.
 For $\Gr(2,\mathbb C^n)$ we show that the associated valuations induce toric degenerations.
 We describe recursively the vertices of the corresponding Newton--Okounkov polytopes, which are particular vertices of a hypercube and hence integral.
-We show further that every toric degeneration of $\Gr(2,\mathbb C^{n})$ constructed using the tropical Grassmannian can be recovered by iterated sequences.
+We show further that every toric degenerations of $\Gr(2,\mathbb C^{n})$ constructed using the tropical Grassmannian due to Speyer and Sturmfels can be recovered by iterated sequences.